 Information security management encompasses many areas -- from perimeter protection and encryption to application security and disaster recovery.
-IT security is made more challenging by compliance regulations, such as HIPAA, PCI DSS, Sarbanes-Oxley and global standards, such as GDPR.
+IT security is made more challenging by compliance regulations and standards, such as HIPAA, PCI DSS, Sarbanes-Oxley Act and GDPR.

-This is where IT security frameworks and standards can be helpful.
+This is where IT security frameworks and standards are helpful.
 Knowledge of regulations, standards and frameworks are essential for all infosec and cybersecurity professionals.
 Compliance with these frameworks and standards is important from an audit perspective, too.

 To help manage the process, let's look at what IT security standards, regulations and frameworks are, as well as a few of the more popular options to choose from and how they are used.